hgcummings/hibernate-concurrency/README.md

 ### Target Version

-Master is currently tracking the latest hibernate 4 release.
+Master is currently tracking the latest Hibernate 4 release.
 See branches for earlier versions (including Hibernate 3).